-Epstein's accusers still deserve justice and will go after his alleged enablers, their lawyers say
+Jeffrey Epstein's accusers still deserve justice and will go after his alleged enablers

 Brad Edwards, another lawyer for accusers, said this wasn't the ending anyone hoped for because Epstein's alleged victims deserved more.

-"The fact that Jeffrey Epstein was able to commit the selfish act of taking his own life as his world of abuse, exploitation, and corruption unraveled is both unfortunate and predictable," Edwards said.
+"The fact that Jeffrey Epstein was able to commit the selfish act of taking his own life as his world of abuse, exploitation, and corruption unravelled is both unfortunate and predictable," Edwards said.
 "The victims deserved to see Epstein held accountable, and he owed it to everyone he hurt to accept responsibility for all of the pain he caused.
 We will continue to represent his victims and will not stop in their pursuit of finality and justice.
 It is never too late to come forward with information."